jacklule/DataViz-Syllabus/Syllabus.md

 The data visualization module strives for a balance between principles and practice.
 So will our grading.

 **20%** Quizzes, exams, annotations and analyses of readings and videos
+- 50 questions total for module, .4 points each, 20 points

-**50%** Assignments that put our principles into practice, likely to include:
+**50%** Assignments that put our principles into practice:
-- customized HTML5 page at name.github.io
+- 5 assignments at 10 points each: 50 points
-- infographic and timeline
+- infographic and comic journalism
+- timeline
 - chart with CSS
 - map story
-- a piece of comic journalism
 - interactive story with Tableau

+**30%** Portfolio
+- customized HTML5 page and portfolio at name.github.io: 30 points
-**30%** Portfolio at name.github.io, which will include the edited, corrected and improved versions of all assignments.
+- portfolio will include the edited, corrected and improved versions of all assignments.
 This portfolio will be a essential part of your search for internships and jobs.

 ##Lehigh Commitment to an Equitable Community